Last updated on .

 Tolima Art Museum

 The Tolima Art Museum (Museo de Arte del Tolima) is in an upscale neighborhood in town.
 It was closed for an installation when we tried to visit.
-It’s typically open daily except Mondays with an adult admission of COP$6,500 (as of September 2021).
+It’s typically open daily except Mondays.
+Admission of COP$6,500 for adults and COP$3,500 for children (as of September 2024).

 Tolima Art Museum in Ibagué, Tolima, Colombia